 This shows that Oklahoma City Area is a hot seller's real estate market.
 There exists a limited supply of homes, and buyers are forced to compete often resulting in higher prices and/or quicker sales that tend to benefit sellers.

 - Oklahoma City Metro or Greater Oklahoma City is the largest metropolitan area in the state of Oklahoma, and it includes Canadian, Cleveland, Grady, Lincoln, Logan, McClain, and Oklahoma counties.

-- In the metro region, home values have gone up 13% over the past year and the latest forecast is that they will rise 10.2% over the next 12 months.
+- In the metro region, home values have gone up 18.3% over the past year.

-The chart below, created by Zillow, shows the growth of median home values since 2011 and their forecast until August 2022 (the green area).
+The chart below, created by Zillow, shows the growth of median home values since 2012.

 Oklahoma City Real Estate Investment Overview

 Should you consider Oklahoma City real estate investment?
 Many real estate investors have asked themselves if buying an Oklahoma investment property is a sound investment decision?
 You need to drill deeper into local trends if you want to know what the market holds for real estate investors and buyers in 2022 & 2023.
 We've already discussed the latest market insights and forecasts for 2021.
 They show a positive growth trend for next year and it is the right time to invest and lock in low mortgage payments.